DataDog/integrations-core/consul/README.md

 Instead of using DogStatsD, you can enable the `use_prometheus_endpoint` configuration option to get the same metrics from the Prometheus endpoint.

-**Note**: Use either the DogStatsD method or the Prometheus method, do not enable both for the same instance or there will be duplicated metrics.
+**Note**: Use either the DogStatsD method or the Prometheus method, do not enable both for the same instance.

 1. Configure Consul to expose metrics to the Prometheus endpoint.
 Set the [`prometheus_retention_time`][17] nested under the top-level `telemetry` key of the main Consul configuration file: